GusttaHack/GusttaHack/README.md

 <!-- Your title -->
-## Ola!, Eu sou Gustavo Oliveira, Um desenvolvedor brasileiro.
+## Olá!
+Sou Gustavo Oliveira, um desenvolvedor brasileiro.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/